Dec 5, 2025

 Health and Care

 This sector is beginning its transition.
-Nurses, aides, and technicians perform many lifts, pushes, and transfers.
-Passive lumbar exoskeletons are starting to be introduced into hospital ergonomic programs.
+Nurses, aides, and technicians perform numerous lifts, pushes, and transfers.
+Passive lumbar exoskeletons are starting to be introduced into hospital ergonomics programs.

-Trials are also underway for walking-assist exoskeletons in rehabilitation settings.
+Trials are also underway for walking assist exoskeletons in rehabilitation settings.

-2. Role of CNESST, WorkSafeBC, and WSIB
+2. Role of the CNESST, WorkSafeBC and WSIB

 Provincial organizations do not directly regulate exoskeletons, but they play an essential role in their safe adoption.